 Currently, we need to focus on two main areas of our environment: limiting pollution and reducing greenhouse gases.
-Companies are bound to fulfill their economic responsibility because awareness of environmental issues are growing largely among the consumers and today they want businesses to take necessary steps to save our planet and preserve all the lives in it.
-Companies that are concerned about reducing air, land and water pollution have increased their standing as good corporate citizens while benefiting the society.
+Companies are bound to fulfill their economic responsibility because awareness of environmental issues is growing largely among the consumers and today they want businesses to take necessary steps to save our planet and preserve all the lives in it.
+Companies that are concerned about reducing air, land, and water pollution have increased their standing as good corporate citizens while benefiting society.

-An example of environmental responsibility is Tesla Motors that design cars combining style, acceleration and handling with advanced technologies in order to make it more environmental friendly and reduce pollutions.
+An example of environmental responsibility is Tesla Motors that designs cars combining style, acceleration and handling with advanced technologies in order to make it more environmentally friendly and reduce pollutions.
 Tesla cars do not need gasoline refueling and it can be charged at home.

 Download our TransparentHands iPhone Application for Online Donation

 - Economic Responsibility:

-Economic responsibility is an interconnected field which focuses to strike a balance between business, environmental and philanthropic practices.
+Economic responsibility is an interconnected field that focuses to strike a balance between business, environmental, and philanthropic practices.
 Economic responsibility abides by, the set standards of ethical and moral regulations.
-In this context, companies try to find out a solution which can facilitate their business growth and generate profits by benefitting the community and our society.
+In this context, companies try to find out a solution that can facilitate their business growth and generate profits by benefitting the community and our society.

 Here economic decisions are made by considering their overall effects on society and businesses at the same time.
 Hence, economic responsibility can improve business operations while engaging in sustainable practices.